Summary: In this tutorial, you will learn about PL/SQL exceptions and how to write exception handlers to handle exceptions.

-It is not possible to anticipate all potential exceptions, however, you can write code to handle exceptions to enable the program to continue running as normal.
+It is not possible to anticipate all potential exceptions.
+However, you can write code to handle exceptions to enable the program to continue running as usual.

 The code that you write to handle exceptions is called an exception handler.

-A PL/SQL block can have an exception-handling section, which can have one or more exception handlers.
+A PL/SQL block may have an exception-handling section with one or more exception handlers.

 BEGIN